-For example, I searched for pet wine.
-And, yes, you can buy wine for your cat.
+I think you can find just about anything for pets online.
+Out of curiosity, I recently searched for pet wine and found out you can buy wine for your cat.
 The kind I found is actually made “with Filtered water, organic catnip, salmon oil and organic food coloring,” so kitty would not have to worry about finding a designated driver.
-But, if your kitty has a special occasion coming up, or is just in need of some spoiling, you can check it out at: https://www.petwinery.com/collections/cat-bar-selection/products/meow-chandon-catnip-champagne

-Anyway, today, for some reason I decided to search for books for dogs.
-And, as it turns out, although there is a limited market for literature that is meant to be consumed (that’s read, not eaten) by canines, there are some options.
+Anyway, I also decided to search for books for dogs.
+And, as it turns out, although there is a limited market for literature that is meant to be consumed (that’s read, not eaten) by canines.
+Here are some options:

 This bedtime story compilation by Leigh Anne Jasheway includes, among other tales (no pun intended), “Snow White and the Seven Chihuahuas.”

 Which begs (OK, pun intended) the question, “Do dogs actually need books?”

 To find out, I did my own experiment with my dogs, Caramel (pit bull mix) and Scooby (we’re really not sure).
 I didn’t have a book, so I just made up a short story to tell them.

 On the other hand, Scooby was immediately intrigued.